followmyutopia/devextreme-documentation/api-reference/50 Common/utils/viz/3 Methods/refreshPaths().md

 <!--/shortDescription-->

 <!--fullDescription-->
 Each data visualization widget addresses its inner elements by their URLs.
-Those URLs break when the active history entry is modified without reloading the current page (see [Adding and modifying history entries](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries)).
+Those URLs break when the active history entry is modified without reloading the current page (see <a href="https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries" target="_blank">Adding and modifying history entries</a>).
 As a result, some widget elements may get mixed up or disappear completely.
-To fix the URLs, call the **refreshPaths()** method right after the history entry  modification, _and_ in the [onpopstate](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onpopstate) event handler or, if you use a routing library, in its counterpart.
+To fix the URLs, call the **refreshPaths()** method right after the history entry  modification, _and_ in the <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onpopstate" target="_blank">onpopstate</a> event handler or, if you use a routing library, in its counterpart.

     <!--JavaScript-->window.history.pushState({ foo: "bar" }, "title", "?foo=bar");
     DevExpress.viz.refreshPaths();